Skip to primary navigation Skip to content Skip to footer

 Once an antebellum slave auction gallery, the Old Slave Mart is now a museum dedicated to teaching the history of the slave triangle, slave boat conditions, and the path of the enslaved once they reached the market and plantations.

-2. King Street Tour
+3. King Street Walking Tour

 King Street is one of the most iconic streets that runs through Charleston’s Downtown.
-This mini self-guided tour of King Street includes three of the area’s most popular destinations.
+This mini self-guided walking tour of King Street includes three of the area’s most popular destinations.

 Riviera Theatre